 Thinking about Morning Work Differently

-I changed my morning work routine and regained my sanity after hearing the amazing Anita Archer speak.
+I changed my morning work routine and regained my sanity after hearing Anita Archer speak.
 She mentioned that many elementary teachers (myself included) were usually very concerned with improving our students’ reading fluency, but we put little thought into improving our students’ writing fluency.

-All teachers know that if a child can’t read fluently, comprehension will be a struggle because the child is spending most of their brain power focusing on decoding words.
+As teachers we know that a lack of reading fluency leads to a lack of comprehension because students are spending too much of their brain power focused on decoding words.
 This same concept applies to student writing – if our students are struggling to write quickly and fluently, their writing (grammar, organization, content, etc.) will suffer.

 That sounds easy enough, except I knew my district would not approve of me spending our limited language arts block on something that was so unrigorous (is that a word?
 If not, it should be!)
 So, I decided to try using my morning work time to build my students’ writing fluency.
 It worked out better than I had hoped.

-Setting up the Morning Work Routine
+Setting up this Free Morning Work Routine

 My 3rd grade students would copy the reading passage in a spiral notebook that was designated for morning work.
 They would copy this exact same passage every day for a week.
 If they finished the entire passage, they would start back at the beginning.
 The next week, they would get a new passage to copy.
 Simple enough.

-It Freed Me Up to Do Other Morning Tasks
+It Freed Me Up To Do Other Morning Tasks

 This freed up my time to complete the other morning tasks I needed to do – talk to parents, take attendance, make sure my pencil sharpeners were doing their job, collect field trip money, check to make sure all my students had eaten breakfast, etc.

-My Low Students Started off the Day Confident
+My Struggling Students the Day Off Confident

 Using this as morning work eased many of my problems with tardy students.
 If students didn’t get a chance to finish, it wasn’t a big deal – they could just start again tomorrow.
 Although they missed an opportunity to build their writing fluency, they didn’t miss any important content practice and wouldn't be behind in reading or math.

 And Most Importantly...My Students' Writing Improved Drastically